ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 - `min_bytes_for_seek` — Minimal number of bytes to use seek operation instead of sequential read.
 Default value is `1 Mb`.
 - `metadata_path` — Path on local FS to store metadata files for S3.
 Default value is `/var/lib/clickhouse/disks/<disk_name>/`.
 - `skip_access_check` — If true, disk access checks will not be performed on disk start-up.
 Default value is `false`.
+- `header` —  Adds specified HTTP header to a request to given endpoint.
+Optional, can be specified multiple times.
 - `server_side_encryption_customer_key_base64` — If specified, required headers for accessing S3 objects with SSE-C encryption will be set.
 - `s3_max_put_rps` — Maximum PUT requests per second rate before throttling.
 Default value is `0` (unlimited).
 - `s3_max_put_burst` — Max number of requests that can be issued simultaneously before hitting request per second limit.
 By default (`0` value) equals to `s3_max_put_rps`.